aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster grants immense vitality.
 For the duration of the spell, every round as a secondary action, the target can either:
 - Regain 1 HP if its current HP is below half of its HP total.
 - Reconnect a severed body part, or restored a crippled (but not missing) body part.
-- Cure "blinded", "deafened", "diseased", "poisoned", "bleeding", "paralysed" on itself, if the condition is caused by a damaged.
+- Cure "blinded", "deafened", "diseased", "poisoned", "bleeding", "paralysed" on itself, if the condition is caused by a damaged body part.

 In addition the target can forgo these effects for a minute to regrow a body part.